5 (Totally Not Scary) Ways to Get College Savings Savvy

-I know that knowledge is power, but as I confessed before Mixfest, I have largely remained in denial (and subsequently in the dark) when it comes to college savings for Laurel and Violet.
+I know that knowledge is power, but as I have confessed before, I have largely remained in denial (and subsequently in the dark) when it comes to college savings for Laurel and Violet.
 And via casual conversations with other parents, I know I’m not alone!
 So today -- as part of my work with MEFA/Fidelity -- I want to share 5 (totally not scary) ways to get college savings savvy.
 These resources have been so helpful -- and easy to process! -- for me.

 I found this Make College a Reality slideshow super helpful, particularly regarding dispelling some of the myths related to college savings; for example, that saving for college means no financial aid or that it’s not worth saving if you can’t save at all.
 This is a really compact and streamlined (read: not an overwhelming amount of financial lingo) primer in just 19 slides!

 I find it less overwhelming to identify what I need to tackle right now (or in a year or two window) vs. thinking about a 15-year span.
 Check out this categorical grade planning breakdown, ranging from pre-K to graduate school, to help you figure out immediate action items.

 This savings guide identifies the differences between the U.Plan and U.Fund and offers helpful tips for saving for college.

 I imagine most people would lean towards the more geographically flexible U.Fund.
 MEFA is a non-profit state authority that works to make higher education more accessible and affordable, and the Massachusetts 529 college investing plan is a tax-advantaged college savings plan professionally managed by Fidelity.
 This 529 overview offers a nice, concise outline for the tax advantages and basic financial details.